AherRahul/portfolio-v1/content/courses/01-beginner-to-advance-nodejs.md

         sub_topic: NodeJS Basics - Module 1
         publish_date: 2025-04-05
         description: >
-          Nodejs is a high-performance JavaScript runtime designed for building fast, scalable server-side applications.
+          NodeJs is a high-performance JavaScript runtime designed for building fast, scalable server-side applications.
 With its event-driven, non-blocking architecture, it efficiently handles multiple requests, making it ideal for real-time applications like chat apps and streaming services.
-By the end, you'll have a strong foundation in Nodejs, enabling you to build scalable, high-performance applications from scratch.
+By the end, you'll have a strong foundation in NodeJs, enabling you to build scalable, high-performance applications from scratch.
         topics:
           - nodejs
           - javascript